05798/pytest-git-selector/README.md

 The idea is fairly simple:

 1. Changes are analyzed using a `git diff` command.
-The arguments `git diff` are supplied by the user
+The arguments to `git diff` are supplied by the user
 2. If a test module contains one of the changed files in its import tree, then select that test module

 The import tree is created using [`importlab`](https://github.com/google/importlab) which statically analyzes import statements to determine dependencies.

+See the [git-diff documentation](https://git-scm.com/docs/git-diff) for arguments that can be supplied to `git diff`.

 ## `pytest` plugin